-Moreover, the availability of multi-mode devices and the possibility of using several network interfaces simultaneously have motivated the development of even more protocol extensions to add more capabilities to the base protocol.
+Moreover, the availability of multiple-interface host and the possibility of using several network interfaces simultaneously have motivated the development of even more protocol extensions to add more capabilities to the mobility management protocol.
 In the end, deployment is further complicated with the multitude of extensions.